 The Board’s composition is determined with regard to the majority of Directors having extensive experience in the industries that the Group operates in.
 With those that do not, having extensive experience in significant aspects of the financial reporting and risk management of ASX listed companies.
 The size of the Board is appropriate to facilitate effective discussion and efficient decision-making.
 There are a sufficient number of Directors to serve on Board sub-committees without it overburdening the Directors or making it difficult for the Directors to effectively discharge their responsibilities.

-Dr. Roger Aston, Barry Sechos and and Dr. Glen Richards are considered independent Directors.
+Dr Roger Aston, Barry Sechos, Dr Glen Richards and Leo Lee are considered independent Directors.

 Majority of Directors are independent

-At the end of this period, the Board comprised of five Directors, three of whom were independent Non-executive Directors.
+At the end of this period, the Board comprised of six Directors, four of whom were independent Non-Executive Directors.